chenludi/DataParasite_acjob/README.md

 Seed and user-created task folders live under `tasks/`.
 Copy an existing folder (for example, `tasks/Path2Power/`), tweak the YAML schema and prompts, drop in your CSV, and rerun the CLI or agent with those paths.

 ## Contribute Configs
 Contributions are welcome—create a new subfolder under `tasks/`, add your config YAML, supporting CSVs, and documentation describing the prompts or special instructions.
-Focus on novel curation problems or data domains so others can reproduce and extend the workflow.
+Focus on novel collection problems or data domains so others can reproduce and extend the workflow.

 ## Amend the Constitution
 We encourage improvements to `CONSTITUTION.md`!
 This file defines the core guidelines and workflow rules for agents operating in this repository.
 If you discover better patterns, clearer instructions, or missing safeguards, propose amendments by submitting a pull request with your suggested changes.
 Thoughtful updates to the constitution benefit all users and agent interactions with the framework.